jasonzhang2022/algorithm1/src/main/java/practice/SegmentedSuffixIndexedTree.md

 Since we have n elements,  the tree height will be Math.ceil(log(n)) So we have tree depth d= Math.ceil(log(n));
-  nodes at last level: 2^d.
-  nodes above last level: 2^d-1;
+  number of nodes at last level: 2^d. number of nodes above last level: 2^d-1;

 We don't use tree[0] since 2*0=0.
 It has issue with its children node.